emissary-ingress/emissary/reference/mappings.md

 # Configuring Services

 Ambassador is designed so that the author of a given Kubernetes service can easily and flexibly configure how traffic gets routed to the service.
-The core abstraction used to support service authors is a `mapping`.
+The core abstraction used to support service authors is a `mapping`, which can apply to HTTP, GRPC, and Websockets at layer 7 via a `Mapping` resource, or to raw TCP connections at layer 4 via a `TCPMapping`.

+Ambassador _must_ have one or more mappings defined to provide access to any services at all.

-## Mappings
+## `Mapping`

-Mappings associate REST [_resources_](#resources) with Kubernetes [_services_](#services).
+An Ambassador `Mapping` associates REST [_resources_](#resources) with Kubernetes [_services_](#services).
 A resource, here, is a group of things defined by a URL prefix; a service is exactly the same as in Kubernetes.
-Ambassador _must_ have one or more mappings defined to provide access to any services at all.

 Each mapping can also specify, among other things: